Records and Information Management Services

 It is important for the public to understand that under no circumstance does this notification confirm that the applicant is or is not a pardoned sex offender.
 In almost all cases, this “possible match” is ruled out via fingerprints.

-If a vulnerable sector hit occurs, you will be required to provide fingerprints through Live Scan by making an appointment at the Barrie Police front desk.
-The cost for Live Scan is $60.00 (employment and student) and $35.00 for volunteer (you must provide volunteer letter)
+If a vulnerable sector hit occurs, you will be required to provide fingerprints through Live Scan by attending Barrie Police Service Records and Information Management Services desk for fingerprinting.
+The cost for Live Scan is $60.00 (employment and student) and $35.00 for volunteer (you must provide volunteer letter).

 Declaration of Criminal Record